angular-fullstack/generator-angular-fullstack/readme.md

 bower install angular-mocks
 ```

-By running `grunt test` you should now be able to run your unit tests with testacular.
+By running `grunt test` you should now be able to run your unit tests with karma.

 ## Contribute